Reinier Russell

 The court determines that further investigations regarding the paintings are required.
 According to the description, the characteristics of the works of art offered for sale partly differ from those of the stolen paintings.
 Therefore, the seizure remains in force.

 However, restitution to the Abbey is no ground for seizure.
-If the paintings turn out to have been stolen, there is a standard procedure for restitution within Europe, so-called revendication proceedings.
+If the paintings turn out to have been stolen, there is a standard procedure for restitution within Europe, so-called revindication proceedings.
 Thus, after the authenticity research the paintings have to be returned to the art dealer.
-The Italian State is not allowed to keep the paintings, even if the paintings have indeed been stolen.
 The Dutch Public Prosecution Service must ensure that they are indeed returned.

-If the paintings turn out to have been stolen, the Italian State has to commence legal proceedings for the restitution of the paintings in the Netherlands.
+If the paintings turn out to have been stolen, the Abbey can ask the Italian State to commence legal proceedings for the restitution of the paintings in the Netherlands.
 Then, the Dutch court will decide who is entitled to the paintings.
 In the event of proven theft this will be the Abbey.
 The question then arises whether the art dealer is entitled to compensation.
 This will only be the case if he was in good faith.
-The Public Prosecution Service doubts this, as the paintings had appeared on the internet as stolen.
+The Public Prosecution Service doubts this, as the paintings had appeared on the internet as stolen at the time of the sale.
 The judge does not rule on this.
 This is not possible in preliminary relief proceedings.

 Provenance research

-Could the art dealer have prevented all this?
+Could the art dealer have prevented all this fuss and bother that lasted from the seizure in December 2017 till the verdict in January 2025 at the least?
 As a general rule, if the buyer does not carry out any research prior to the purchase of a work of art, it is at his risk if he buys a stolen or false work of art.
 In this case a provenance research was not possible, because at auctions works of art are regularly auctioned without the name of the seller being made public.

 Can the buyer at an auction do nothing to prevent this?
 The buyer can check prior to the purchase whether works of art appear on a national list of cultural heritage or in the Art Loss Register.
-This seems cumbersome for works of art of low value, but it can prevent a lot of legal issues.
+This is also a legal requirement in order to invoke good faith and be entitled to compensation.
+This seems cumbersome for works of art of low value, but it can prevent a lot of legal issues and years of stress.

 Our advice